cedadev/ceda-div-hugo-hinode/content/news/updates/2025/2025-12-10-support-over-christmas-period.md

 A new, single login service is now available at `login.jasmin.ac.uk`.
 Users can use this single name as the login host for onward connections to sci servers and other locations within JASMIN.
 Initially 3 new login servers have been put in place behind this: you are assigned one of them automatically as you connect.
 If all goes well, we plan to decommission the individual servers `login-0[1,2,3,4]` (date TBC) and encourage users to connect to the single entity instead.
 Further updates to follow, but you are invited to try connecting to the new login service now.

 - Some users may need to run `ssh-keygen -R login.jasmin.ac.uk` first to remove previous host key entries for that name from their `~/.ssh/authorized_keys`.

+## VS Code usage with JASMIN

+Users wishing to use VSCode with JASMIN should NOT do this on any login node: an automated process has now been set up to kill vscode processes on login nodes.
+Please see the {{<link "https://help.jasmin.ac.uk/docs/interactive-computing/access-from-vscode/">}}VSCode help page{{</link>}} for the recommended routes, but note that your local `~/.ssh/config` can now be updated to use the single login service mentioned above.

 ## JASMIN scheduled maintenance day 27 Jan 2026